s-mushnoori/s-mushnoori/README.md

 - **Jazz piano**, I love playing (and talking) music!
 - **Drawing**, which I rediscovered my love for after a decade
 - **Moneyball** (yes, the movie)
 - **Language learning**, currently a B2 in French.
-Should I learn Dutch or Norwegian next?
+What should I learn next: Dutch or Norwegian?
 - **Constant self improvement**

 ##  📫 You can also find me on